ajmeyghani/mwb/readme.md

 ### Build and serve

-The alias for buld and run is `npm run pl`
+The alias to build and serve `npm run prod`